-As befitting its 65-inch screen, the A95K is sizeable piece of TV real estate but in-keeping with Sony’s design philosophy of recent years, it’s very minimalist in appearance.
-The bezel on the top and sides is barely noticeable, giving the screen ample opportunity to dominate a room, especially in its 65-inch guise.
-In the panel there’s a heat diffusion sheet to distribute heat uniformly, the TV’s processor able to detect where heat is to prevent image retention.
+As befitting its 65-inch screen, the Sony A95K is sizable piece of TV real estate but in-keeping with Sony’s design philosophy, it’s also minimalist in appearance.
+The bezel on the top and sides is barely noticeable, which gives the screen an opportunity to dominate.

-The remote issued with the A95K is a new one, with an aluminium sheen and backlit buttons.
-It’s slimmed and reduced in size from the already elegant wand of before, with fewer buttons and sparser look, plus quick access buttons to BRAVIA CORE, Netflix, Prime Video and Disney+.
+The remote has an aluminium sheen and backlit buttons.
+It’s slimmed and reduced in size from the already elegant wand of previous years, with fewer buttons and a sparser look, as well as quick access buttons to BRAVIA Core, Netflix, Prime Video and Disney+.

-Lose the remote and it has a finder function.
-You can ask the TV (though its built-in microphones) ‘where’s my remote?’ and it’ll play a tune to help you locate it.
+If you lose the remote, you’ll be glad to know it has a finder function.
+You can ask the TV (through its built-in microphones) ‘where’s my remote?’ and it’ll play a tune to help locate it.